Why did Oregon GOP senators stay home? A look at the tension

 According to the office of Democratic Senate President Rob Wagner, 10 Republicans and the chamber's lone independent were absent.

-Currently, 17 senators are Democrats, 12 are Republicans and one is an independent.

-Two bills on gun control and access to abortion and gender-affirming care were scheduled for floor votes in the Senate this week.
-Because Democrats control the Legislature, the bills were expected to pass — but now their fate is unclear because their may not be enough lawmakers present in the chamber to begin proceedings.
+Two bills on gun control and access to abortion and gender-affirming health care were scheduled for floor votes in the Senate this week.
+Because Democrats control the Legislature, the bills were expected to pass, but now their fate is unclear because there may not be enough lawmakers present in the chamber to begin proceedings.

 WHAT DO REPUBLICANS SAY?